 Selected research grants

-- Australian government (DFAT) 2013-15: ‘China’s climate change policy: the role of markets’ (chief investigator; collaboration with several Chinese universities)
+- Australian government (DFAT) 2013-15 and 2016-19: ‘China’s climate change policy: the role of markets’ (chief investigator; collaboration with several Chinese universities)

 - IDDRI/Climate Strategies 2016-18: ‘Coal Transitions’ research project